kinglarce/sales-event-salamander/README.md

 python ticket_analytics.py
 ```

+## Undershops

+- **PARTNERACCESS**: Use this prefix for under shops that are part of the partner access program.
+- **HTCACCESS**: Use this prefix for under shops associated with HTC access.

 ## Cron Jobs

 The pipeline includes automated data ingestion and analytics via cron jobs.
 The schedule is configured in `Dockerfile.cron`: